Khader9Jber/Library_MiniProject_AlAqsaUni/README.md

 # Library_MiniProject_AlAqsaUni
-## This is the final project to Programming 2 course in AlAqsa University.
+## This is the final project for Programming 2 Course for Al-Aqsa University students